Diczen/alx-system_engineering-devops/0x01-shell_permissions/README.md

 T2-directory_permissions:  creates a directory called my_dir with permissions 751
 T3-change_group: script that changes the group owner to school for the file hello
 T100-change_owner_and_group:   a script that changes the owner to vincent and the group owner to staff
+101-symbolic_link_permissions:  a script that changes the owner and the group owner of _hello to vincent and staff respectively.